russdias/Flashable_ZIP_Maker/README.md

    NOTE:I HAVE MADE ALL THE FOLDER NEEDED.
 PLEASE PLACE IN THE RIGHT   PLACE.

-BEFORE MAKING ZIP EXECUTE imp.sh

 Q) How to make zip?

 A) cd-to-folder
    ./zip.sh
    your zip will be in target/Flashable-ZIP-Maker-SIGNED.zip

-Q) How to start new?

-A) cd-to-folder
-   ./new.sh

 Thank you